 The disorder occurs when parts of the vertebrae known as endplates become too weak to withstand the spinal pressure inside the disc.
 The endplates are the top and bottom areas of the vertebrae that attach to the cartilage disc between each vertebra.

-When the endplates become weak, segments of the tough cartilage can protrude into the endplate, and into the vertebra.
+When the endplates become weak, segments of the tough cartilage can protrude into the endplate and the vertebra.
 These protrusions are called Schmorl’s nodes and can contribute to the pain.

 - Continued pain throughout the spine/back